-Sentinel Hub services currently support all of the following data sources, which include freely available and commercial satellites, digital elevation model and an option to bring your own data.
+Sentinel Hub services currently support all of the following data collections, which include freely available and commercial satellites, digital elevation model and an option to bring your own data.
 Visit our Custom Script Repository to explore the available data visualizations (bands, composites, indices and more complex custom scripts).
 If you are interested in how custom visualizations are made and how you can make them yourself, you can use custom processing scripts.

-For more information about the following datasets, visit our Process API documentation.
+For more information about the following data collections, visit our Process API documentation.

 Sentinel-2 is carrying a multi-spectral imaging instrument (MSI), which is delivering high-resolution optical images for land monitoring, emergency response and security services, with a common purpose for land-cover and land-change detection maps, monitoring of vegetation and burned areas.
 The MSI provides a set of 13 spectral bands: 4 visible (10 m spatial resolution), 6 near infrared (20 m) and 3 shortwave infrared (60 m).
 Sentinel-2A and Sentinel-2B have 5 days revisit time.
 Their acquisitions are available in L1C and L2A processing modes, L2A being atmospherically corrected.
 Global L2A data are available since March 2017, with limited data covering Europe and Northern Africa available since 2015.
 The L2A Scene Classification Maps (SCL) are available as well.
 Visit our blog post to learn more about the difference between L2A and L1C, and see our documentation for the availability and more details: Sentinel-2 L1C and Sentinel-2 L2A.Configurator: SH Dashboard